 To do this, you should keep in mind that over time, the ability to activate regeneration mechanisms decreases.

-Therefore, it is decisive that you give enough space to recover well from the if you want it to be part of your life.
+Therefore, it is decisive that you give yourself enough space to recover well from the if you want it to be part of your life.

 It’s not usually an excellent strategy to take hours off your sleep to get the time to train (at least at first).